mendix/docs/content/en/docs/partners/sap/sap-fiori-3-0/sap-native-resources-module.md

 The SAP Horizon Native UI Resources module includes the following resources:

-* Components - Mendix core components with a SAP Fiori look and feel
+* Components - Mendix core components with a SAP Horizon look and feel
 * Building blocks - Groups of components used to create prebuilt SAP Fiori page blocks
 * Page templates - Predesigned pages that you can use directly in your app
 * Layouts - Layouts that you can use to build your app

 ### 1.1 Typical Use Cases

-You may want to use this module if you are building a native mobile Mendix app not built on an SAP template, but you still want the app layout and theme to be consistent with your SAP apps.
+You may want to use this module if you are building a native mobile Mendix app with a SAP Fiori Horizon theme.
+The module will make your native app consistent with SAP Fiori UI-based applications.

 ## 2 Prerequisites